Nicola Pezolet, PhD

 Peer-Reviewed Journal Articles

-- (in progress) "From Automatisme to Automation: On Jean-Paul Mousseau's 1962 Lumino-Kinetic Mural for Hydro-Québec"
+- (under review) "From Automatisme to Automation: Jean-Paul Mousseau's 1962 Lumino-Kinetic Mural for Hydro-Québec"

 - "Art in Transnational Architecture: Paul F. Damaz’s Popularization of the Synthesis of the Arts, Between Europe and Latin America," special issue on Contemporary Latino and Latin American Art, ed.
 Olga U. Herrera and María C. Gaztambide, Diálogo: An Interdisciplinary Studies Journal (Center for Latino Research, DePaul University, Chicago), vol. 20, no. 1 (Spring 2017): 21-36.